PHPAdam/PHPAdam.github.io/_posts/2020-8-20-fca-broke-google.md

 published: true
 ---

 The Financial Conduct Authority (FCA) has a [Register of Authorised Firms and Authorised Persons][1].
 Consumers can check the firm they are working with is Authorised and Regulated.
-The "Financial Services Register" has been running for years.
+The Financial Services Register has been running for years.
 Except this month it received a [redesign][2].
 During the redesign, it broke due to forgetting the basic rules of migrating a website.

 When you search [Adam Hosker Financial Conduct Authority][3] the top result on Google is the FCA.
 In 2019 that was perfect anyone doing due-diligence on me can find my entry on the FCA Register.
 It's simular results if you search for a Authorised company's name.